Learn Overview

 From pattern to Jobs-to-be-Done (JTBD)

-From customer research, we learned that:
+From customer research, we identified three consistent user needs:

 Figure 1: AppSec Persona JTBD